 Attend enough kids groups, and – whatever the topic – you’re more than likely to get a sense of the things that are getting young people excited: whether that’s the newest videos and songs on YouTube, the biggest games (like Fortnite), and the most engaging toys.

 The latter are regularly dug out of pockets and backpacks in our focus groups as matter of course, silent plastic partners perching on the chair beside kids as they answer questions about a new show or media product.

-So as part of the launch of Hook’s new Monthly Kids Newsletter, we thought we’d take a quick peek at the top toy trends of 2019, to see how young people’s playtime is evolving in response to the rapidly changing cultural and technological worlds around them.
+As a leading kids and family research agency, we at Hook thought we’d take a quick peek at the top toy trends of 2019, to see how young people’s playtime is evolving in response to the rapidly changing cultural and technological worlds around them.

 Not Playing Around with Sustainability